manihatv/Project-Files/README.md

 # Project-Files

+1. Comparision of Energy Efficiency of YouTube Video Streaming (Done at Aalto University)

+2. Experimentation with Linux TCP versions to understand Congestion Control Mechanisms (Done at Aalto University)

-Practical Study and Experimentation of WiFi Security Protocols:
+3. Practical Study and Experimentation of WiFi Security Protocols (Done at NTNU University)

 The project includs the following work: